Skip to main content

 Key takeaways

-• Low MCHC levels may indicate anemia—most often caused by iron deficiency.
-Common symptoms include fatigue, weakness, and paleness.
+• Low MCHC levels may indicate anemia, most often caused by iron deficiency.
+Common symptoms include fatigue, weakness, and shortness of breath.

-Mean corpuscular hemoglobin concentration, or MCHC, indicates the average hemoglobin, the protein in red blood cells that carries oxygen throughout the body to various tissues, concentration in blood.
-For someone who is getting bloodwork done for MCHC, they are most likely being evaluated for a condition known as anemia.
+Mean corpuscular hemoglobin concentration, or MCHC, indicates the average hemoglobin concentration in blood.
+Hemoglobin is the protein in red blood cells that carries oxygen throughout the body to various tissues.
+For someone undergoing blood work for MCHC, they are most likely being evaluated for a condition known as anemia.

-Anemia is a condition where the hemoglobin in the blood does not carry sufficient oxygen throughout the body.
-Hemoglobin is an iron-rich molecule; therefore, the most common cause of iron-deficiency anemia is insufficient iron.
-Deficiency anemia can include many potential causes impacted by various factors.
-Still, the most common causes of anemia are blood loss, lack of red blood cell generation, and rapid and high rates of red blood cell destruction.
+Anemia is a condition in which the hemoglobin in the blood does not carry sufficient oxygen throughout the body’s tissues.
+Because hemoglobin is an iron-rich molecule, the most common cause of iron-deficiency anemia is not having enough iron.
+Deficiency anemia can have various causes, but the most common are losing too much blood, not making enough healthy red blood cells, or breaking down red blood cells faster than the body can replace them.

-The blood level cutoff for low MCHC is any result below 32 g/dL.
+The blood level cutoff for low MCHC is any result below 32 g/dL, although this can vary by lab.

 RELATED: See our best prices for iron supplements